-Between 1983 and 1984 the Maymead Marsh site was developed to include a large pond with reed beds and marshland.
-The pond has built-up nesting island in the centre.
+Maymead Marsh features a large pond with reed beds, marshland and a nesting island in the centre.

 The remaining grassland is rich in wildflower species such as southern marsh orchid and cowslip.
 The site attracts many insect species and occasionally grass snakes can be spotted.

-For information on alternative venues visit the Harlow Marshes and Meadows page
+For information on other local wildlife spots, visit the Harlow Marshes and Meadows page.